 At Zebrium, we have a saying: “Structure First”.
 We talk a lot about structuring because it allows us to do amazing things with log data.
 But most people don’t know what we mean when we say the word “structure”, or why it allows for amazing things like anomaly detection.
 This is a gentle and intuitive introduction to “structure” as we mean it.

-A few years ago I had a vision: if software could structure log files into a database as well as a human could, if it could do this in-line with log generation and keep the schema updated, you would have an amazing platform for building on top of logs.
+A few years ago I had a vision: if software could structure logs into a database as well as a human could, if it could do this in-line with log generation and keep the schema updated, you would have an amazing platform for building on top of logs.
+A clean distillation of log structure would represent the "dictionary" of unique event types generated by an application stack.
+And this in turn would allow machine learning to learn the normal patterns of these structured log events, and automatically detect abrupt changes in software behavior.
+The better the structuring and understanding of event dictionary, the less noisy the resulting anomaly detection would be.

 The goal for Zebrium is simple: understand what’s happening through logs, quickly and automatically.
 Let’s walk through an explanation of how our unsupervised, in-line machine learning engine structures the data.